St Aldate's, Oxford

-St Aldate's (/ˈɔːldeɪtz/ AWL-daytz) is a street in central Oxford, England, named after Saint Aldate, but formerly known as Fish Street.
+St Aldate's (/ˈɔːldeɪtz/ AWL-daytz) is a street in central Oxford, England, named after St Aldate's Church, but formerly known as Fish Street.

 Museum and Church

 The street runs south from the generally acknowledged centre of Oxford at Carfax.
 The Town Hall, which includes the Museum of Oxford, is on the east side of the street.
-Christ Church, with its imposing Tom Tower, faces the east end of St Aldate's, while Pembroke College (on Pembroke Square) faces its west end.
+Christ Church, with its imposing Tom Tower, faces onto the east side of St Aldate's, while portions of Pembroke College (on Pembroke Square) faces its west side.
 Other adjoining streets include Blue Boar Street to the east side and Pembroke Street, Pembroke Square, Brewer Street, Rose Place, and Speedwell Street to the west.
 St Aldate's Church is on the west side of the street, in Pembroke Square.

 Alice's Shop

 Opposite Christ Church is Alice's Shop, formerly frequented by Alice Liddell, and the model for the Sheep Shop in the "Wool and Water" chapter in Through the Looking-Glass.